How to Make an Engagement Ring

 “Fuck!
 Forgot the bitch was hot.”
 He shook out his hand as though he had only been pricked by a pushpin and not scorched by near-molten metal.

-Before polishing the ring, he retreated to the back room of Westville Jewelers, the jewelry retail and repair shop he has owned and operated for a year and a half.
+Before polishing the ring, he retreated to the back room of Westville Jewelers, the jewelry retail and repair shop he has owned and operated for a year and a half where he makes some fine pieces like this mens necklace pendants.
 He returned moments later with a cigarette.
 Plopping down in his revolving chair, he turned to his torch and lit his cig with the tip of its flame.
 He took a deep drag.

 “Smoke break,” he puffed.